-Edge God In Podcast Week 8 of 2017: How to Be Free From Frustration in Life
+Edge God In Podcast 8: How to Be Free From Frustration in Life

 Frustration is an emotion that occurs when you want something to happen and it doesn’t.
 It can be as simple as driving to work.
 You want to drive to work without any interruptions and all of the sudden you hit traffic: SHAZAM FRUSTRATION slithers onto the scene and steals your peace.
 In daily life frustration will usually occur in the presence of the following needs:

 - The need to get something you want: a promotion; a sale; a relationship; a break from hardship

 All of the above fuels for frustration have one thing in common: NEED.
 I NEED this to happen in order to feel safe, connected, enough, valued, successful, at peace, confident…what is your muse?

 What does God say about all of this NEED in life?
 What solutions and wisdom does He give us to bring us out of NEED into trust, faith and profound confidence and peace?